kebaldwi/ansible_lab_v1/LabFlow.md

 ```
 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#

-The output should look similar to this, but it is ok, if the exact details of the output are different:
+The output should look similar to this, but it is ok if the exact details of the output are different:

 ## Image Placeholder for output of ios_facts run ##

+As we can see, we've quickly and easily collected some good information about our devices.
+We have hostnames, serial numbers, code versions and model numbers.
+This also verifies that we are able to connect to our network devices and our inventory file is correct.

+Next we will move on to exploring Jinja2 Templates and configuring our network devices using Ansible Playbooks.

 ### Jinja2 Template Exploration